Explained in 90 seconds

 Review / Outlook

-In the healthcare services space, we believe hospital operators, health tech companies and US health insurers have considerable upside potential.
+In the healthcare services space, we believe hospital operators, healthcare technology companies and US health insurers have considerable upside potential.
 Hospitals should benefit from high patient volumes, higher prices, and only moderately higher personnel costs.
 We expect health insurers to report solid member growth and significantly higher profit margins in Medicare Advantage and Medicaid business lines.
 Continued high US Treasury yields could also have an accretive effect on earnings.
-Of greater importance for the performance of healthcare services stocks is whether the current cloud of uncertainty hanging over the industry will lift and more clarity about the long-term framework conditions will emerge after Donald Trump’s inauguration.

-Meanwhile, there are already signs of a significant increase in M&A activity after the appointment of a business-friendly director for the US antitrust authority and that the large-cap companies will use their strong balance sheets to drive external growth.
-The currently attractive valuation levels are enticing from this angle too.
-The anticipated repositioning of investor assets out of stocks that made strong gains last year is yet another factor in favor of investing in the Bellevue Medtech & Services (Lux) fund.
+Furthermore, there are already signs that M&A activity is gaining momentum after the appointment of a business-friendly director for the US antitrust authority and large-cap companies are clearly ready to use their strong balance sheets to drive external growth.
+Today's attractive valuation levels are enticing too.
+The anticipated large-scale shift of investor assets out of stocks that had made strong gains during the previous year is another factor that favors the Bellevue Medtech & Services (Lux) Fund.

 Show moreShow less